THE WIDOW’S MITE

-The Scripture readings today (Mark 12:38-44; 1 Kings 17:10-16) put two women before us for our reflection as well as the scribes and we see that the women and the scribes had very different motivations.
-Both women were widows and made acts of extraordinary generosity.
-The widow in Zarephath fed Elijah.
+The Scripture readings today (Mark 12:38-44; 1 Kings 17:10-16) put before us two women and the scribes for our reflection.
+We see that the women and the scribes have very different motivations.
+Both women are widows and they make acts of extraordinary generosity.
+The widow in Zarephath feeds Elijah.
 She was willing to share her last bit of food during a famine even with a stranger.
-She was greatly rewarded as the jar of meal did not empty nor the jug of oil go dry.
-The widow in the Gospel performed one act of generosity in the temple.
+She is greatly rewarded as the jar of meal does not empty nor the jug of oil go dry.
+The widow in the Gospel performs one act of generosity in the temple.
 Unlike the widow of the first reading, we do not hear the rest of the story about the widow in the Gospel.
-She gave her last two coins but we can imagine that she was blessed by God.
-At the very least she was praised by Jesus while just before this Jesus had denounced the scribes for their emphasis on externals when they were interiorly corrupt even to the point of taking widows’ property.
+She gives her last two coins but we can imagine that she was blessed by God.
+At the very least she is praised by Jesus, while just before this Jesus had denounced the scribes for their emphasis on externals when they were interiorly corrupt even to the point of taking widows’ property.
 There is background to Jesus’ teaching today.

 - THE ACT OF GIVING TO GOD

 The adherents of every religion are required to provide material support for the programmes and projects of their religion.
 In the Catholic Church, that is one of the “Precepts of the Church” (“Help Bishop and Father!”).
 It is also generally understood that the support that people give to their religion should be in proportion to the ability of each person.
 Those who are better endowed materially are expected to give more than those who are less endowed.
 That must have been the principle behind the requirement to pay tithes in the Jewish religion.
 Payment of tithe was taken so seriously in Judaism that failure to pay it was seen as an act of robbing God.
 Whereas anyone who paid his/her tithe could expect to be blessed bountifully by God (Malachi 3:8-11).